patrickoser/social-app/README.md

     Look into firebase and how to implement it.

+    Look into setting up Tailwind to set some default colors and make it easier to reuse them throughout the project.

 Pages needed:
     Home feed
         Put Nav bar on left side and have it slide under the content for a mobile friendly version.